patrickbucher/docs/tls/tls-mastery.md

 author: Patrick Bucher
 ---

 These notes are based on [TLS Mastery](https://www.tiltedwindmillpress.com/product/tls/) by Michael W. Lucas.
-I highly recommend to buy that book.
-The examples have been modified as needed.
+The examples have been modified.
 Appendices providing instructions on how to setup a basic web and DNS server have been added.

 # Chapter 0: Introduction

+The current TLS version is 1.3.
+Older TLS versions (1.2, 1.1) or SSL (3, 2) must no longer be used.

+TLS encrypts a single TCP/IP connection.

 OpenSSL commands have the following syntax:

     $ openssl [subcommand] [flags]

+Use the `version` subcommand to see version information:

+    $ openssl version
+    OpenSSL 3.6.0 1 Oct 2025 (Library: OpenSSL 3.6.0 1 Oct 2025)

 The flags use single dashes with long names: `-foo`, not `-f` or `--foo`.